 3. After the mango is peeled, cut the mango as close to the seed as possible on both sides.

-4. Thinly slice the mango halves then shingle them.
-Then, roll it up for form a rose.
+5. Then, roll it up for form a rose.
 You can also open up the "petals" a bit.
 Repeat with the other half.

-🌟 Pro tip: To make a mango rose, we highly recommend using a ripe mango that isn't soft.
+🌟 Pro tip: To make a mango rose, we highly recommend using a ripe mango that isn't too soft.
 If the mango is too soft, it'll become mushy while you're handling it.

 Recipe Tips

 - If need be, add more hot water to the sago pearls while they are boiling.
 Some brands will require more water to boil the tapioca pearls than others.
 The brand we usually use needs 6 to 1 ratio, water to tapioca pearls.
-So if you find the water for the tapioca pearls becoming too thick, you can always add more HOT water to the pot.
+So if you find the water for the tapioca pearls becoming too thick, you can always add more HOT water to it.

 Storage